There is no better way to explore a beautiful nature destination like the Faroe Islands than hiking. But what are the

 Other Nice Hikes in The Faroe Islands

-As mentioned before, the five hikes selected above, were our personal favourite hikes in the Faroe Islands.
+As mentioned before, the five hikes selected above, were our personal favorite hikes in the Faroe Islands.
 Those are the hikes that we recommend the most.
-However, if you have more time and love to do more walking in the Faroe islands, there are many more hikes to consider.
+However, if you have more time and love to do more walking in the Faroe Islands, there are many more hikes to consider.

 Here are a few other beautiful hikes that we recommend in the Faroe Islands:

 - Hvannhagi hike (Suduroy island).
 Probably the most off the beaten path hike we did in the Faroe Islands.
 Little to no indications make this hike difficult to navigate, but a spectacular view at the end makes it all worth it.
 If you are visiting Suduroy island and have 2-3 hours to spare, check it out!

 - Nólsoy Borðan (Nosloy island).
 Long walk to the lighthouse at the southern part of Nolsoy island is, in our opinion, not really worth the time that it takes (13-14km, 5hrs).
 However, Nolsoy island is definitely worth a short visit and we recommend doing the first part of this hike.
 The best views are in the beginning, just as you climb the hill.

 - Slættaratindur (Eysturoy island).
 Slættaratindur is the highest mountain in the Faroe Islands.
 If you are lucky to visit this area without the mist covering the view, this is one of the most beautiful hikes you could consider as well.
 Count 2-3 hours.
 Faroe Islands’ highest mountain can also be visited with a local guide.
 Here you can book Slættaratindur guided tour that also visits Saksun, Tjørnuvík, and the biggest waterfall of the Faroes in one day.

 TIP: All these recommendations for walking in the Faroe Islands are based on our personal experience and conditions at the time of our visit.
 For more practical information for these and other hikes, please refer to the hiking brochure of Visit Faroe Islands.

 Best Hikes of The Faroe Islands on The Map